 Tips To Win at Monopoly

 The best way to win at Monopoly is to have a strategy and stick with it.
 The name of the game tells you that collaboration will never work; your goal is to bankrupt your opponents by owning the most valuable property on the board.
 That said, these tips will help you to come out ahead every time.

-- Remember that Illinois Avenue is the square most often landed on (not including Jail).
+Buy the properties that people land on most often.
+Illinois Avenue is the square most often landed on (not including Jail).
 The B&O Railroad also is among those most landed on; Go is the third square most landed on during the game.

 - Show no mercy.
 If a player is down or on an imminent downfall, eliminate him or her from the game.
-Luck plays too big a roll in Monopoly to risk a comeback.
+Luck plays too big a role in Monopoly to risk a comeback.

 - Don't forget that you can buy houses, make trades, etc., on your turn or between the turns of any other players.
 Take advantage of this timing to make quick moves.

 Enjoy the game and good luck!